 After a hearty breakfast, head to Plaza del Inmigrante.
 Admire the buildings surrounding the square and then walk west along Paseo de la Princesa, pausing to photograph the Raices Fountain.
 If it's a weekend, then browse the arts and crafts stalls set up here.
 Passing through the Puerta de San Juan, the old city gate, turn left for Plazuela de la Rogativa, and admire the fine view toward the harbor.
 Follow Calle Las Monjas east one block to view the Catedral de San Juan Baútista (see p9) before following cobbled Calle del Cristo uphill to Plaza de San José.
-Step inside Iglesia San José to admire its beautiful ceiling and then explore the Museo Pablo Casals (see p62).
+Just around the corner is the Museo Pablo Casals (see p62), dedicated to the worldfamous cellist.
 Stop to take a coffee break at one of the plaza's many cafés and indulge in some leisurely people-watching.